goodcall-one/continuous_donations/README.md

-# Do good while being awesome Automate impact
+# Do good while being awesome
-**Integrate donations seamlessly into your GitHub workflows**
+**Automate impact — Integrate donations seamlessly into your GitHub workflows**

 [<img src="logo.png" align="right" width="250">](https://github.com/goodcall-one/github_action)
 We provide a GitHub Action for donating to handpicked and verified projects within your development workflow using our own API [Goodcall.one](https://www.goodcall.one/).